Canada Graduate Scholarships to Honour Nelson Mandela

-The Canadian Institutes of Health Research and SSHRC jointly administer the CGS to Honour Nelson Mandela.
+The Canadian Institutes of Health Research (CIHR) and SSHRC jointly administer the CGS to Honour Nelson Mandela.
 SSHRC will award the distinction to up to 10 CGS D recipients, and CIHR will award the distinction to two CGS D recipients.

 See the specific funding opportunity descriptions for information on eligibility and how to apply for a CGS D:

 There is no separate application process for the CGS to Honour Nelson Mandela.

-CIHR CGS D applicants who would like to be considered for the CGS to Honour Nelson Mandela must select the Nelson Mandela Honour from a drop-down box in their CGS D application under the Priority Announcement section.
-When selecting from the drop-down box, they are granting permission to CIHR to consider the application for a CGS to Honour Nelson Mandela.
+CIHR CGS D applicants who would like to be considered for the CGS to Honour Nelson Mandela must select the Nelson Mandela Honour from a drop-down box in their CGS D application under the Priority Announcements section.
+When selecting from the drop-down box, they are granting CIHR permission to consider the application for a CGS to Honour Nelson Mandela.

-CIHR candidates will be informed if they have received the Nelson Mandela Honour when they receive their CGS D result.
+CIHR candidates will be informed if they have received the Nelson Mandela Honour when the CGS D results are communicated.